 - The Avengers was legendary for the cool vehicles driven by its stars.
 Steed favored Rolls Royces or Bentleys while his female partners drove a white MGB (Cathy Gale); a powder blue Lotus Elan (Emma Peel) and a Cobra (Tara King).

-- Eli's early '60s Cadillac-based hearse in Degrassi The Next Generation.
-Most hearses in Canada at that time would've been based on Buicks (which were made in Canada, Caddys weren't), and the most available hearse for a teenager in 2010 would be a late '80s/early '90s Caddy, most of which are just now being sold out of funeral service and which use easy and (relatively) cheap-to-get-parts-for small-block Chevy engines.
+- Eli's early '60s Cadillac-based hearse in Degrassi: The Next Generation.
+The most available hearse for a teenager in 2010 would be a late '80s/early '90s Caddy, most of which were being sold out of funeral service by then and which use easy and (relatively) cheap-to-get-parts-for small-block Oldsmobile and Chevy engines.

 - My Name Is Earl has, in our only view of the local high school, an obnoxious student with a mint 1967 Chevy Camaro despite being sixteen and in a town full of poverty.
 Our heroes blow the car up at the end of the episode, albeit unintentionally.

-- For a time in The Sixties, George Barris-customized cars were almost de rigeur for Sitcom characters who were in any way eccentric.
+- For a time in The '60s, George Barris-customized cars were almost de rigeur for Sitcom characters who were in any way eccentric.
 The Munsters' Koach (sic), the Monkeemobile and the '60s Batmobile came out of this.

 - One episode of In Plain Sight lampshades this when Mary has to replace her old car which was wrecked in a shootout.
 Her sister's rich boyfriend owns a car dealership and he hooks up Mary with a great looking vintage muscle car.
 However, Mary's boss quickly points out that the car is way too noticeable.
 A US Marshall working for Witness Protection cannot stand out and Mary is forced to return the car to the dealership.